maarons/www/src/software.markdown

 # Contributions

 This is a list of some of the more prominent projects I have contributed to.
-This list is by no means complete or up-to-date, but I do refresh it from time to time.
+This list is by no means complete or up‐to‐date, but I do refresh it from time to time.

 - Phabricator, Arcanist and libphutil — multiple enhancements during my